Azure-Samples/ms-identity-docs-code-dotnet/src/sign-in-wpf/README.md

 Run the application by pressing <kbd>F5</kbd> in Visual Studio.

-The appliction will open allowing you to click the **Sign In (if needed) & Call Graph** button to use the authentication flow.
+The application will open allowing you to click the **Sign In (if needed) & Call Graph** button to use the authentication flow.

 ![A screenshot of a WPF application guiding the user to click the "Sign In" button.](./app-launch.png)